 Wrapping your hands has several important functions in boxing.
 The top functions of hand wraps are to:

 Keep your gloves fresh

 There are two main varieties of boxing hand wraps to choose from: traditional hand wraps and quick wraps.
-Here we’ll look at traditional cloth wraps.
+Here we’ll look at a step-by-step guide using traditional cloth wraps.

 Reverse roll the wraps so that the text faces inside; Unroll about 12 inches of the wrap to start, keeping the rest rolled up (this makes wrapping easier)

 Place loop over thumb and roll the wrap around the wrist 3-4 times